victor-torres/CodeRhino/README.md

 # CodeRhino
+Communicating Between Operating System and JavaScript Through Java Applet

+## Whats's CodeRhino

-Java Applet for running backend executables through JavaScript and webpages.
+CodeRhino is a Java Applet for running backend executables through JavaScript and webpages.

+The basic operation of CodeRhino is:

+1. Schedule task
+2. Verify task status
+3. Get task results

 ## Embedding CodeRhino in your site
 Add these lines to the HTML of your site: